performancecopilot/pcp/INSTALL.md

 ### 5. Windows Installation

-There are 3 ways to get PCP working on Windows:
+The only way to get PCP working on Windows is to build from source.

-1) Download the native Windows version of PCP from bintray.com/pcp/windows

-2) Set up PCP build environment manually.
+Set up PCP build environment manually.
 For that you can:

 - download Git for Windows SDK (https://github.com/git-for-windows/build-extra/releases)
-- download PCP package from bintray (https://bintray.com/pcp/windows)
-- install PCP package via pacman. (pacman -S mingw-w64-x86_64-pcp-X.Y.Z-any.pkg.tar)
+- build and install PCP from source (see below)
 - set PCP_DIR to C:\git-sdk-64\mingw64
 - add to the system PATH:
 ..1.
 "C:\git-sdk-64\mingw64\bin"